In another article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily browse hundreds of themes for WordPress and narrow your search with theme categories (e.g. Responsive or Photography themes and theme frameworks, etc.) by selecting the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WordPress themes, but you can easily go through all of their WP themes and search through their theme categories using the dropdown “WordPress Themes” menu …

-Visit the site to find great premium WordPress themes in the Mojo theme directory here:
+Visit the site to find great themes in the Mojo marketplace here:

-SoloStream provides WordPress users with a selection of professional quality premium themes and the option of accessing all themes through a WordPress theme membership.
+SoloStream provides WordPress users with a great selection of professional quality premium WordPress themes and the option of accessing all themes through a WordPress theme membership.

-(click on above images to see more themes from SoloStream)
+(click on images above to see all SoloStream themes)

-Woo Themes designs eye-catching themes for WordPress and offers a membership option that gives you access to all themes in their growing WP theme portfolio.
+Woo Themes designs eye-catching premium themes and offers a membership option that lets you access all themes in their growing theme collection.

-(click on the above images to see all themes from WooThemes)
+(click on the images above to view more themes from WooThemes)

-StoreFront creates gorgeous e-commerce themes for WordPress.
+StoreFront specializes in e-commerce themes for WordPress.
 StoreFront themes also integrate well with some of the most powerful e-commerce platforms and plugins available.

-(click on the images above to view more themes from StoreFront)
+(click on the above images to browse all themes from StoreFront)

-StudioPress builds WordPress themes based on a framework (called the “Genesis” framework) that lets users quickly and easily build a professional and search optimized WordPress site, and provides an auto-updating design architecture, turn-key designs with beautiful frames for the content and unprecedented control of the framework.
+StudioPress provides WordPress themes based on a framework (called the “Genesis” framework) that allows you to quickly and easily build a professional and search optimized WordPress website, and provides an auto-updating design architecture, turn-key designs with beautiful frames for the content and unprecedented control of the framework.

-If this sounds too technical, there’s no need to feel concerned about it.
-StudioPress themes are easy to work with, just like all other WordPress themes.
-The great thing about choosing StudioPress themes is that one low price entitles you to receive unlimited support and updates, and you can install your themes on unlimited domains.
+If this sounds way too technical, don’t worry about it.
+StudioPress themes are very easy to work with, just like all other WordPress themes.
+The great thing about choosing themes from StudioPress is that you pay one low price to receive unlimited support and updates, and you can install your themes on unlimited domains.

 For more details, click here: StudioPress.

-(click on the images above to see more StudioPress themes)
+(click on the above images to browse all StudioPress themes)

-Let’s finish this post with some useful WP theme-related tools worth keeping in mind:
+Let’s finish this article with a few more useful WordPress theme-related tools worth knowing about:

-What WordPress Theme Is That is a free web tool that lets you easily detect what WordPress theme a website or blog uses (including parent and child WordPress themes).
+What WordPress Theme Is That? is a free online tool that lets you easily detect what WordPress theme a website is using.

-This is a great resource if you ever come across a WordPress site that you like and would like to know what WordPress theme the website is using.
+This is a great resource if you have come across a WordPress site that you like and would like to know what WordPress theme is being used on the site.

-Tip: If you can’t tell if a site was built using WordPress or not, we have posted a a great tutorial that shows you how to tell if a site is powered by WordPress: How Can I Tell If A Website Was Built Using WordPress?
+Tip: If you can’t tell if a site uses WordPress or not, we have published a a great tutorial that shows you how to tell if a website was built using WordPress: How To Check If Your Web Site Was Built Using WordPress

 Using this tool is very simple.
 Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
-The tool will then not only confirm if a site has been built using the WordPress CMS platform, but it will also list the WordPress theme being used and list any plugins detected.
+The tool will not only confirm if the site was built on the WP CMS platform, but it will also list the theme being used and list any WordPress plugins it detects.

-- To use the online tool go here: What WordPress Theme Is That
+- To use this tool visit the website here: What WordPress Theme Is That

-- To learn more about this tool go here: Is My Website Built Using WordPress?
-How To Tell
+- To learn more about this tool go here: How Can I Check If A Website Was Built Using WordPress?

-We suggested this before and it’s worth repeating again: If you decide to use FREE themes for your WordPress site, we highly recommend sticking with the approved themes listed in the official WordPress theme directory.
+A word of warning: When choosing FREE themes for your WordPress site, we highly recommend sticking with the themes listed in the official WordPress theme repository.

-A commonly-used strategy employed by a number of hacking groups and cyber criminals is to put up sites and directories offering “Free” themes for WordPress all over the web and distribute themes and plugins that contain malicious code.
-In fact, some of these sites even come up on Google’s search results for search phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s safer, therefore, to only download free themes from the official WordPress directory, or use established and trusted theme download sites.
+A strategy that is commonly used by many hackers and networks that engage in cyber criminal activities is to put up websites and directories offering “Free” themes for WordPress all over the web and then distribute modified themes containing malicious code.
+In fact, some of these sites even display on search engine results for search phrases like “free WordPress themes“, “best free WordPress themes”” etc. It’s best, therefore, to only download free WP themes from the official WordPress.org directory, or use established and reputable theme download sites.

-If you are concerned about whether a WordPress theme installed on your site could be infected with potentially malicious or unwanted code, you can use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your WordPress theme files.
-This plugin searches the source files of every them you have installed on your site for signs of malicious code and then presents you with a report as shown in the screenshot below …
+If you are in doubt about whether a WordPress theme installed on your site may contain malware or unwanted code, use a free WordPress plugin like Theme Authenticity Checker (TAC) to scan your theme files.
+This plugin searches the source files of every them you have installed on your site for signs of suspicious code and outputs a report with the results …

-(TAC Report Page – Source: WordPress.org Plugin Site)
+(TAC Report Page – Screenshot Source: WordPress.org Plugin)

-I hope that you have found the information on how to find great WordPress useful.
+I hope that you have found the information on how to find the best WP free and commercial responsive themes useful.